pa11y/pa11y-ci/README.md

 ## Reporters

-Pa11y CI supports Pa11y compatible reporters.
+Pa11y CI integrates by default a CLI reporter that outputs pa11y results to the console.
 You can use the `--reporter` option to define a single reporter.
 The option value can be:
 - the path of a locally installed npm module (ie: `pa11y-reporter-html`)
 - the path to a local node module relative to the current working directory (ie: `./reporters/my-reporter.js`)
 - an absolute path to a node module (ie: `/root/user/me/reporters/my-reporter.js`)